-Ventura was christened in spectacular style by Dame Helen Mirren in 2008.
-Britain’s screen siren commanded a team of Royal Marine Commandos to abseil down the side of the ship and, within seconds, the bottle of champagne shattered triumphantly into a million pieces.
+P&O Cruises’ Ventura was christened in spectacular style by Dame Helen Mirren in 2008, when the screen siren commanded a team of Royal Marine Commandos to abseil down the side of the ship.

 This 3,092-passenger ship ushered in a more contemporary look for P&O Cruises.
-Rising 15 decks, the family-friendly Ventura is a version of Princess Cruises’ Grand-class ships but it feels uniquely British.
-This is the workhorse of the company’s extensive series of short-break cruises as well as voyages to the Mediterranean, Canary Islands and the Caribbean.
+Rising 15 decks, the family-friendly Ventura is similar to Princess Cruises’ Grand-class ships but it feels uniquely British.
+This is the workhorse of the company’s extensive series of short-break cruises, as well as voyages to the Mediterranean, Canary Islands and the Caribbean.
 It is a great choice for those dipping their toe into the cruising scene for the first time, as well as seasoned cruisers.

 Where to eat

 The Bay Tree Dining Room (only reached by the aft lifts and stairwells) offers traditional set dining at 6.30pm or 8.30pm at assigned tables which P&O call ‘Club Dining’.
 The Cinnamon and Saffron restaurants offer ‘Freedom Dining’, which means passengers can turn up anytime between 6pm and 9.30pm and sit where and with whom they like.
 The food itself is of a consistently good quality and is geared to British tastes.

 The Epicurean at the White Room is one of the most elegant restaurants at sea.
 Seasonal British ingredients are prepared by P&O Cruises’ executive chefs who have come up with a menu that is lighter but still pushes the boundaries of traditional cruise cuisine.
 A night here is worth the supplement of £40.
 On sea days the restaurant also plays host to Master Pâtissier Eric Lanlard’s outstanding Afternoon Tea.